 I’ve noticed that when I stall out spiritually a good boost does help for awhile but it’s a short-term solution to the real problem.
 Just like a car that needs daily upkeep to keep its engine running smoothly to avoid breaking down, I need to spend time daily recharging MY spiritual batteries by spending time talking to God and spending time in His Word.
 If I don’t, it won’t be long before I will be running on empty and worse, completely stalled out and in need of a boost or a good push to get me going again.

 A good push?
 Just like a car dead in the middle of the road, a couple of well-meaning good Samaritans may come along to help push that vehicle off to the side of the road and may even stay with you while you wait for a tow truck.
 Without their help, you’d be stuck there.
 It’s amazing how that analogy works with spiritual stalling out too.
-I don’t always have the will or the wherewithal to get out of the slump on my own.
+I don’t always have the will power myself to get out of the slump on my own.
 That’s when I need a good “push” to get rolling again.

 Are you running on empty?
 Maybe you need a boost or maybe a good push so you don’t stall out.
 Look for ways to recharge those spiritual batteries but don’t forget that daily maintenance is necessary for optimal performance.